Eating foods high in salt can cause skin problems such as peeling, acne, puffy eyes, and premature aging.

 Sodium is an important nutrient in the diet.
-However, consuming too much sodium can affect health such as high blood pressure, edema, bloating, dehydration, dry skin, aging.
-Below are the risks to the skin if you eat too much salt (sodium chloride).
+However, consuming too much sodium can affect health, leading to problems such as high blood pressure, edema, bloating, dehydration, dry skin, and premature aging.
+Below are the risks to the skin from eating too much salt (sodium chloride).

 Dry, flaky skin

-Consuming large amounts of sodium reduces the amount of water your internal organs absorb.
-This causes your body to pull water from your cells and skin, leading to dehydration.
-Over time, your skin becomes dry and flaky.
+Consuming large amounts of sodium reduces the amount of water that internal organs can absorb.
+This prompts the body to draw water from cells and the skin, leading to dehydration.
+The skin becomes dry and flaky over time.

-Salty foods not only dehydrate you, but also cause your skin to produce more oil to keep it hydrated.
-Oily skin increases the risk of clogged pores, causing inflammation and leading to blackheads, whiteheads, and pimples.
+Salty foods not only cause dehydration but also cause the skin to produce more oil to moisturize.
+Increased oil production increases the risk of clogged pores, leading to inflammation and resulting in blackheads, whiteheads, and pimples.

 Itchy skin

-Foods high in salt often stimulate the peripheral nervous system, causing skin damage that causes itching and discomfort.
+Foods high in salt often stimulate the peripheral nervous system, causing skin damage, itching, and discomfort.
 Therefore, people with eczema should limit their salt intake.
-According to a 2019 study published by the University of Munich, Germany, the sodium content in salt can promote immune responses associated with atopic dermatitis.
+According to a 2019 study published by the University of Munich, Germany, the sodium content in salt may promote an immune response associated with atopic dermatitis.

 Consuming foods high in salt can cause skin problems.
 Photo: Freepik